Man killed by hit and run driver on I-495 in Newport, Delaware

 The incident occurred just after 4 a.m.
 Saturday as a 2000 Toyota Avalon was traveling on the ramp from I-495 southbound onto the ramp to I-295 northbound.

-The driver, a 33-year-old man from Pennsylvania, swerved out of the lane he was traveling in, and struck a barrier.
+The driver, 33-year-old James N. Williams of Sharon Hill, Pennsylvania, swerved out of the lane he was traveling in, and struck a barrier.
 The impact caused the vehicle to swerve across the lane, and land in a grassy area next to the roadway.

 As the vehicle traveled through the grass, the vehicle flipped and struck a tree.